 The pathological diagnosis is integrated as per the classification of the World health organization (WHO) using the morphology of the small cell lung cancer, including the small cells ranging in shape from uniform to spindle-shaped, sparse cytoplasm, high mitotic index, necrotic areas.
 Immunohistochemistry is used to identify the markers involving synaptophysin, chromogranin A, CD56, thyroid transcription factor 1, and MIB-1 that helps in the appropriate confirmation of the diagnosis.
 Depending upon the tumor’s location within the chest regions, the biopsies are usually done by bronchoscopy, mediastinoscopy, endobronchial ultrasound (EBUS), transthoracic needle aspiration, and thoracoscopy.
 The preferred approach is the biopsy from a metastatic lesion involving the liver, lymph nodes, and subcutaneous nodules during the extensive-stage disease.
 It will stage the patients pathologically simultaneously 2.

-The research on the biomarkers substances in the blood or tissue has been used to diagnose small cell lung cancer 3.
+The research on the biomarkers substances in the blood or tissue is in use for the diagnosis of small cell lung cancer 3.
 The biomarkers have shown efficacy in determining the aggressive condition of tumor cells and integrating appropriate treatment for the same.